Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ```

 The function squared can be used both during compile-time and runtime.
 The alias in line 1 takes care that the calculation is done at compile-time.
 It returns a pointer with pre-calculated values during compilation and makes it usable at runtime.
 If we comment this line and uncomment line 2, precalculated is computed at runtime.
+The result is stored as an alias constant (here MY_VALUE) in the executable file.
+This means that when the program is run, it just takes the alias constant, saving valuable CPU-time during the execution.

 The same reasoning applies for line 1B.
 In line 1C, we use an alias in order to use the ord function efficiently (it doesn't have to run at run-time anymore).